Skip to main content

 });

-You can automatically set default flags for your frontend application in CI/CD by using our CLI in your build pipelines.
+You can automatically set default flags for your frontend application as part of your CI/CD process by using our CLI and offline hander in your build pipelines.

 The main steps to achieving this are as follows: